How to Eat Out Without Derailing Your Goals

 - 5 min read

-Let's face it, summer is FULL of fun events, family gatherings, and opportunities to shift out of your normal day-to-day routine.
-And that can feel both exciting and overwhelming for many of the women I work with.
+Let’s face it — summer is full of fun events, family gatherings, and opportunities to step outside your normal routine.
+And while that can be exciting, it can also feel a little overwhelming for many of the women I work with.

-Will friends / family think you're being picky?
+Will friends or family think I’m being picky?

-Maybe you should just give in and eat what everyone else eating and start over Monday?
+Should I just eat whatever everyone else is eating and start over on Monday?

 Tip #1 Don’t Apologize...
 Reserve Judgment